 - Otherwise, drag the cursor icon to the right side like the image below to make the hidden column visible.

-Read More: How to Hide Selected Columns in Excel (5 Easy Methods)
+Read More: How to Hide Columns with Button in Excel

 2. Hide and Unhide Columns with Format Tool in Excel

 In this second method, we will learn to hide and unhide columns with the Format tool in Excel.
 Let’s see how it works.

 - In the beginning, select the column you need to hide.
 Here we selected column E.

 - In case of multiple columns, press the Ctrl key on your keyboard and select as many columns as you need to hide.